11 Predictive modelling and machine learning

 \[\sim\]

-Exercise 9.4 Return to the estates.xlsx data from the previous exercise.
+Exercise 11.4 Return to the estates.xlsx data from the previous exercise.
 Refit your linear model, but this time use the bootstrap to evaluate the model.
 Run it several times and check the MAE.
 How much does the MAE vary between runs?

 (Click here to go to the solution.)

-9.1.7 Evaluating classification models
+11.1.7 Evaluating classification models

-Classification models, or classifiers, differ from regression model in that they aim to predict which class (category) an observation belongs to, rather than to predict a number.
+Classification models, or classifiers, differ from regression models in that they aim to predict which class (category) an observation belongs to, rather than to predict a number.
 Because the target variable, the class, is categorical, it would make little sense to use measures like \(RMSE\) and \(MAE\) to evaluate the performance of a classifier.
 Instead, we will use other measures that are better suited to this type of problem.

-To begin with, though, we’ll revisit the wine data that we studied in Section 8.3.1.
+To begin with, though, we’ll revisit the wine data that we studied in Section 8.3.
 It contains characteristics of wines that belong to either of two classes: white and red.
 Let’s create the dataset:

 # Import data about white and red wines: